ltham79/AX.o.LOTL/README.md

 ./axolotl.sh curl -l
 ```

+## Issues
+There are a few issues that I havent gotten around to fixing.
+Mainly in the way the script scrapes the webpages.
+For instance if there is more than one "exploit" for a given binary function it only displays the first one.
+Also when querying https://lolbas-project.github.io/ (for Windows) there can be a few problems as they do not follow the same HTML structure and I just didnt want to deal with it feel free to do so yourself. :-)

 ## Credits

 AX.o.LOTL is maintained by [Psiber_Syn](https://github.com/ltham79).
 The tool is inspired by various living-off-the-land techniques and resources available online from https://gtfobins.github.io/ (for Linux Binaries) and https://lolbas-project.github.io/ (for Windows) both without whom this wouldnt be possible.
 Props to the creators hard work!!!